Wkalmar/stationwalk.server/README.md

 ## Setting up the project
 ### Environment
 In order to be able to start the project you'll need:
-- .Net Core 3.1 for the backend
+- .Net 5 for the backend
-- Elasticsearch for the storage
+- Elasticsearch for the storage.
+Alternatively you can run one from docker-compose supplied in the project.
 - Node js in order to be able to run `npm i` in order to restore front-end packages
 ### Configuration
-There are several configuration strings scattered all over the project.
-Looks like a complete mess, but I hope one day I'll be able to fix it.
-These strings are:
-- Elasticsearch connection string in `ElasticAdapter` module.
-- JWT salt in `JwtValidator` module.
-- Access token for Mapbox account in `main.ts`.
-- Graphhopper access key in `routeToCheckpointsMaper.ts`
+Configuration is done via .env file.
+This file exhibits environment properties both for back and front end.
+To run project successfully you need mapbox and graphhopper accounts and supply obtained api keys into respective variables.
 ### Running the project
 Both front-end and back-end are running in a single Visual Studio solution so if you using Visual Studio you should just run it and you're golden.
 ### Seeding stations